-For vessels which have called on areas regulated for AGM during the specified periods, as outlined in Table 1, the following measures are required:
+For vessels that have called on areas regulated for AGM during the specified periods, as outlined in Table 1, the following measures are required:

 - 1. Vessels must be inspected and must obtain pre-departure certification from a recognized certification body.
-A copy of the certificate, stating that the vessel is free of Asian gypsy moth life stages, must be forwarded to their U.S or Canadian agents.
-The inspections should be performed as close to vessel departure time from the regulated port as possible. - 2.
+A copy of the certificate, stating that the vessel is free of AGM life stages, must be forwarded to their U.S or Canadian agents.
+The certificate must be issued from at least the last port of call in a regulated area that was visited during the specific risk period. - 2.
 Vessels must arrive in North American ports free from AGM.
-To avoid facing inspection delays, re-routing and other potential impacts associated with mitigating the risk of entry of AGM to North America, shipping lines should perform intensive vessel self-inspections to look for, remove (scrape off) and properly dispose of or destroy all egg masses and other life stages of AGM prior to entering U.S. and Canadian ports.

-3. Vessels must provide two year port of call data, at least 96 hours prior to arrival in a North American port, to the Canadian or U.S. agent.
+To avoid facing inspection delays, re-routing and other potential impacts associated with mitigating the risk of entry of AGM to North America, shipping lines should perform intensive vessel self-inspections to look for, remove (scrape off) and properly dispose of or destroy all egg masses and other life stages of AGM prior to entering U.S. and Canadian ports. - 3.
+Vessels must provide two year port of call data, at least 96 hours prior to arrival in a North American port, to the Canadian or U.S. agent.
 The agent is to ensure that this information is provided to U.S. and Canadian officials.

 Table 1.
-Regulated Areas and Specified Risk Periods Country Port or Prefecture Specified Period Russian Far East Nakhodka, Ol'ga, Plastun, Pos'yet, Russkiy Island, Slavyanka, Vanino, Vladivostok, Vostochny, Zarubino, Kozmino July1 to September 30 People's Republic of China All ports in northern China, including all ports north 31° 15' June 1 to September 30 Republic of Korea All ports June 1 to September 30 Japan - Northern Hokkaido, Aomori, Iwate, Miyagi, Fukushima July 1 to September 30 Japan Western Akita, Yamagata, Niigata, Toyama, Ishikawa June 25 to September 15 Japan - Eastern Fukui, Ibaraki, Chiba, Tokyo, Kanagawa, Shizuoka, Aichi, Mie June 20 to August 20 Japan - Southern Wakayama, Osaka, Kyoto, Hyogo, Tottori, Shimane, Okayama, Hiroshima, Yamaguchi, Kagawa, Tokushima, Ehime, Kochi, Fukuoka, Oita, Saga, Nagasaki, Miyazaki, Kumamoto, Kagoshima June 1 to August 10 Japan - Far Southern Okinawa May 25 to June 30
+Regulated Areas and Specified Risk Periods Country Port or Prefecture Specified Period Russian Far East Nakhodka, Ol'ga, Plastun, Pos'yet, Russkiy Island, Slavyanka, Vanino, Vladivostok, Vostochny, Zarubino, Kozmino July1 to September 30 People's Republic of China All ports in northern China, including all ports on or north of 31° 15' June 1 to September 30 Republic of Korea All ports June 1 to September 30 Japan - Northern Hokkaido, Aomori, Iwate, Miyagi, Fukushima July 1 to September 30 Japan Western Akita, Yamagata, Niigata, Toyama, Ishikawa June 25 to September 15 Japan - Eastern Fukui, Ibaraki, Chiba, Tokyo, Kanagawa, Shizuoka, Aichi, Mie June 20 to August 20 Japan - Southern Wakayama, Osaka, Kyoto, Hyogo, Tottori, Shimane, Okayama, Hiroshima, Yamaguchi, Kagawa, Tokushima, Ehime, Kochi, Fukuoka, Oita, Saga, Nagasaki, Miyazaki, Kumamoto, Kagoshima June 1 to August 10 Japan - Far Southern Okinawa May 25 to June 30